Chen Zheyuan: 2020 onwards: Rising popularity

 Chen became known to audiences after starring in the wuxia drama Handsome Siblings in 2020, based on the novel Juedai Shuangjiao by Gu Long.
 He was praised for his portrayal of the protagonist, Xiao Yu'er ("Little Fish").
 He also starred in the costume drama Renascence and the mystery crime drama Detective Chinatown the same year.
-Chen was also cast in historical dramas The Golden Hairpin alongside Yang Zi and Winner Is King adapted from the novel Sha Po Lang by Priest alongside Tan Jianci, playing supporting role Yu Xuan and male lead Chang Geng respectively.
+Chen was also cast in historical dramas The Golden Hairpin alongside Yang Zi.

 In 2021, Chen starred as male protagonist Zhou Siyue in Mango TV's youth campus drama Our Secret, alongside Xu Mengjie.
+The series earned 1.3 billion views on MGTV.
 He also starred in the 2022 romantic fantasy series Mr. Bad, alongside Shen Yue, both of which brought him further recognition.
+It gathered 1.3 billion views.

 Chen was launched into international stardom in 2023 after he starred in the popular series adaptation of the novel, Hidden Love, by Zhu Yi opposite Zhao Lusi.
 The drama was aired by Netflix in 190 countries.
 His striking visuals and brilliant performance as Duan Jiaxu received unanimous praise.
+The series achieved 4.7 billion views on Youku.

 In 2024, iQIYI exclusively released Sword and Fairy 4 on their video streaming platform.
 Chen played the role of protagonist Yun Tuanhe alongside Ju Jingyi.
-The series is based on the hit videogame franchise, and garnered 800 million views in the first 6 months of web-telecast.
-Later that year, his next drama Dark Night and Dawn also premiered exclusively on iQIYI and CCTV-8, achieving peak TV ratings of 3.6397%, along with a cumulative revenue of 1.249 billion views on all platforms during broadcast.
+The series is based on the hit videogame franchise, and garnered 838 million views.
+Later that year, his next drama Dark Night and Dawn also premiered exclusively on iQIYI and CCTV-8, achieving peak TV ratings of 3.6397%, along with a cumulative revenue of 1.7 billion views on all platforms during broadcast.
 The total number of views in a single day also exceeded 100 million solidifying a strong performance.

-The White Olive Tree is scheduled to be broadcast in February, 2025.
+The White Olive Tree is scheduled to be broadcast in February 2025.
 Chen plays the role of protagonist Li Zan, a bombs unit soldier dispatched to a war torn East country.
+The series achieved 623 million views.
 Chen also co-starred with Li Qin in the new costume drama, Fated Hearts, which began filming on July 6, 2024 in Hengdian World Studios and wrapped on October 26, 2024.
+The series was broadcast in October 2025 and achieved 1.12 billion views.

+On July 28, 2026, Royal Betrothal was broadcast on MGTV, the series gained 3.25 billion views.